tunelko/DCS17CTF_S21Sec_task_and_writeups/Venezuela.md

 secret.txt: +.<^"(%; #.<^/.;^<><=(=>"(.-^<.-^".,/ ; !+$<^ ^+.<^"(%; #.<^/.;^=; -</.<("(.-{^$-^>-^"(%; #.^/.;^=; -</.<("(.-_^+ <^>-(# #$<^#$+^=$[=.^/+ -.^<.-^" ,!( # <^>< -#.^>- ^.;#$- "(.-^#(%$;$-=$^\^-.;, +,$-=$^! <= -=$^".,/+$) _^/$;.^+ <^>-(# #$<^$-^<.^,(<, <^-.^<.-^,.#(%(" # <{^ '''^\^=>^! -#$; ^$<`^ ]$;( *_^(< =< ^+>]

 ```

-So for first char on secret (+ sign) correspond a position in tcharset by the index of kcharset.
-And so on … Modifying original script give us the secret text, swapping tcharset and kcharset:
+So a char on secret correspond a position in tcharset by the index of kcharset.
+And so on ...
+Modifying original script give us the secret text, swapping tcharset and kcharset:
 ```

 import sys, string